hxtree/galaxyops/services/dialogue-service/public/en/acts/2_soldiers-bed/README.md

    the group, manages to keep the beast at bay.
 Meeku wakes up from his sickbed and joins the fight, ultimately defeating the worm with Gunter's help.
    Impressed by Meeku's bravery, Gunter asks for his name, but Meeku can't recall it, so Gunter dubs him "Kid" from then on.
+The party head back to their barrack with tall wooden walls.
-3. Meeku decides to join the soldiers in their barracks with tall wooden walls, not knowing much about his past.
+3. Meeku not knowing much about his past decides to enlist in Soldiers.
 He forms a strong bond with Gunter, who becomes a father figure to him.
 As Meeku recovers his memory, he becomes quiet and focused, eventually becoming Gunter's right-hand man.
 He remembers his quest to find his brother and makes plans on doing so after his service as a soldier comes to an end.
 4. Meeku's service is almost over, but he's sent on a mission with two fellow soldiers, including Malace Tsia, a dark and emotionless character.
 The battle lasts for hours, and only Gunter, Meeku, and Malace Tsia remain at the end.